akingscote/akingscote.github.io/_posts/2026-02-01-wheres-the-moat.md

 In this [Nov 2025 video](https://www.youtube.com/watch?v=8-boBsWcr5A) Satya Nadella casually mentions that more Github repos are being created than ever before.
 Obviously thats because software development is more accessible than ever, but it's going to be the majority of useless vibe-coded apps.

 As I've written about already, observability engineering and security monitoring are converging.
+Traditional logs don't cut it.
+We need high-cardinality, high-dimensonality security data.
 Observability for AI agents is going to be huge.
+We are going to need all the millions of pieces of telemetry we already use for APIs/services, and then the additional noise of thousands of autonomous AI agents.
+We've already had one wave of "big-data".
+Soon we are going to need a big-big-data.

 [Agent identity](https://techcommunity.microsoft.com/blog/microsoft-entra-blog/the-future-of-ai-agents%E2%80%94and-why-oauth-must-evolve/3827391) and agent orchestration are the obvious next steps, but who knows what shape.
 Kubernetes changed the game for container orchestration, it'll be interesting to see if what emerges for AI orchestration.